 While plants are starting to become established, water them regularly.
 Water established plants just every two to three weeks.
-After the plant is about a year old, water once a week when the weather is dry and when it buds and flowers.
+After the plant is about a year old, water once a week when the weather is dry and when it sets buds and flowers.

 Temperature and Humidity

 Proteas usually don't need fertilizer.
 Too much phosphorus can actually kill them.
-Since the roots are so shallow, take extra care not to disturb them.
+Because the roots are so shallow, take extra care not to disturb them.
 Apply a mulch of leaves or bark away from the trunk.
 Gently pull any weeds by hand.

 Types of Protea Plants

-Leucospermums are also called pin-cushion proteas because their flowers curve upwards.
+- Leucospermums are also called pin-cushion proteas because their flowers curve upwards.
 Grow them as low shrubs in the ground or welcome them to a planter arrangement in wide shallow containers.
-If you live in a more temperate zone such as a cooler mountain region or on the coast, this type may be best for your garden.
+If you live in a more temperate zone such as a cooler mountain region or on the coast, this type of protea may be best for your garden.

 Bold in color and lush in shape and texture, protea flowers are wonderful for fresh bouquets and for dried arrangements.
-Picking the flowers helps keep the plant neat.
+Harvesting the flowers helps keep the plant neat.
 Remove spent flower heads along with most of the stem, allowing for new growth.
 To encourage bushiness, prune young plants in spring and summer.
 Do not prune unflowered stems; they are next season's blooms.